hrbrmstr/splashr/README.md

 **Ridicuously basic functionality working at the moment.
 More coming soon**

 TL;DR: This package works with Splash rendering servers which are really just a REST API & `lua` scripting interface to a QT browser.
-It's an alternative to the Selenium ecosystem and does not do everything Selenium can, but if you're just trying to get a page back that needs javascript rendering, this is a nice alternative.
+It's an alternative to the Selenium ecosystem which was really engineerdfor application testing & validation.

+Sometimes, all you need is a page scrape after javascript has been allowed to roam wild and free over your meticulously craefted HTML tags.
+So, this package does not do *everything* Selenium can, but if you're just trying to get a page back that needs javascript rendering, this is a nice alternative.

+It's also an alternative to `phantomjs` (which you can use in R within or without a Selenium context as it's it's own webdriver) and it may be useful to comapre renderings between this package & `phantomjs`.

 You can also get it running with two commands: